tungntdev/kooby-api-template/README.md

     }
 }
 ```
-> Cause we directly map database field to Pojo object via Jackson, if Pojo class does not have correct field name, please using @JsonAlias (Like database field `full_name`, pojo class `fullName`)
+> So, we directly map database field's value to Pojo object via Jackson, if Pojo class does not have correct field name, please using @JsonAlias (Like database field `full_name`, pojo class `fullName`)